How Big Should A Betta Fish Tank Be (For optimal health)

 Although people go even smaller, 1 gallon betta tanks have become quite popular.
 Many 1 gallon fish tanks are available to buy with variations that can house several bettas at once.

-These smaller 1 gallon betta tanks are often built for quirkiness and can look great in small spaces, which is ideal if you don’t have enough room for a large tank.
+Small 1 gallon betta tanks are often built for quirkiness and can look great in small spaces, which is ideal if you don’t have enough room for a large tank.

-Despite their unusual designs and their small space requirements, in my opinion, such a small tank will not allow your betta to enjoy a long and healthy life and is instead an excellent way to display your betta fish in the home without the work required to maintain a larger tank.
+Despite their unusual designs and their small space requirements, in my opinion, such a small tank doesn’t allow your betta to enjoy a long and healthy life and is instead an excellent way to display your betta fish in the home without the work required to maintain a larger tank.

-How Long Do Betta Fish Live In A 1 Gallon Tank
+How Long Do Betta Fish Live In A 1 Gallon Tank?

-Betta fish can live for over 5 years in a suitably sized tank, however, if you keep your betta confined in a 1 gallon tank, it may only survive 2-3 years.
+Betta fish can live for over 5 years in a suitably sized tank, but if you keep your betta confined in a 1 gallon tank, it may only survive 2-3 years.
 I say survive because they are not really living the life that has been intended for them.

 If you do want a 1 gallon tank for your betta, I recommend having a separate larger tank that you can transfer them into from time to time.
-I know some people who use small ornamental tanks throughout the day and have a night-time tank.
+I know some people who use small ornamental tanks throughout the day and have a nighttime tank.

 Alternatively, you can use such a small tank for tiny fish or small shrimp, like ghost shrimp.
 Small fish won’t need as much swimming space and will not produce the same amount of waste as larger tropical fish can produce.